 The destinations most impacted in 2025 were Islamabad, Manchester and Paris, which came down to operational issues and regional congestion.

-Next on the list is KLM, which experienced 4.2% of flight delays and cancellations over the past year, a notable increase from 2.6% in 2024, signalling a rise in operational challenges.
+Next on the list is KLM, which experienced 4.2% of reported to SkyRefund flight delays and cancellations over the past year, a notable increase from 2.6% in 2024, signalling a rise in operational challenges.
 The airline has struggled with congestion at its hub in Amsterdam Schiphol — one of Europe's largest airports, which led to a ripple effect across both long and short-haul schedules.

 As the flagship carrier of the Netherlands, KLM is well known for its extensive route network, great service and often times, its efficiency; however, 2025 proved to be a challenging year.